tstohn/ESGI.documentation/_docs/software-overview.md

 ## Demultiplex
 Demultiplex assigns reads to their barcode-encoded cell and feature of origin.
 It supports a wide range of barcode designs within the same experiment, including insertions, deletions, substitutions, and barcodes of varying lengths or modality-specific patterns.
 If the barcode sequences contain DNA or RNA, **ESGI** calls the **STAR** aligner to map reads to a reference genome, and then uses **annotate** to add STAR-derived genomic-information to the output.
 For generic barcode sequences that encode cell and feature identifiers, you must specify the barcode structure.
 This structure consists of positional barcode patterns, including information on the number of mismatches allowed for per pattern.

-### Generic barcode sequences:
+### Input:
-To demultiplex generic barcode sequences, you need the following input files:
+To demultiplex barcode sequences, you need the following input files:
 - **input (fastq.gz):** single-end or forward read FASTQ file
 - **reverse (fastq.gz):** reverse read FASTQ file
 - **bardcodePatternsFile (.txt):** A text file describing the barcode- structure of your reads.
 It uses bracket-enclodes sequence substrings to define where barcodes appear in the read.
 Each bracket contains a comma separated list of possible barcodes for that position, and these barcodes may vary in length.